F9 (film): Casting

-In April 2017, Diesel and Dwayne Johnson stated that they would return.
+In April 2017, Vin Diesel and Dwayne Johnson stated that they would return.
 In October 2017, Jordana Brewster, who portrayed Mia Toretto in five of the franchise's films, was set to reprise her role for the ninth and tenth entries.
-On April 4, 2018, Johnson stated that he was now unsure if would return for the ninth film due to working on the spin-off, and he confirmed in January 2019 that he nor Statham would be returning for the ninth film due to production of the spin-off.
+On April 4, 2018, Johnson stated that he was now unsure if would return for this film due to working on Hobbs & Shaw (2019), and he confirmed in January 2019 that neither he nor Jason Statham would be returning and reprising their roles as Luke Hobbs and Deckard Shaw respectively for this film due to production of Hobbs & Shaw (2019).
+Ultimately Statham only made a cameo appearance during the mid-credits scene.

 In June 2019, John Cena was officially cast in the film, after an initial announcement from Diesel in April.
 In July 2019, Finn Cole, Anna Sawai, and Vinnie Bennett joined the cast of the film.
 That same month, it was announced Helen Mirren and Charlize Theron would reprise their roles, with Michelle Rodriguez also confirmed to return.
 Michael Rooker and MMA Fighter Francis Ngannou were added to the cast in August.
 In October 2019, Ozuna and Cardi B joined the cast of the film.